- Company: Falmouth Harbour Commissioners

 Associate name: Harriet Knowles

-Degree studied: BSc (Hons) Environmental Science, Plymouth University
+Degree studied: BSc (Hons) Environmental Science, University of Plymouth

 Harriet Knowles was appointed as KTP Associate in 2008 as a Maritime Sustainable Development Officer with FHC.
 With the support of University academic experts, Harriet identified key challenges the Port faced in undertaking baseline surveys and socio-economic and environmental impact assessments of current operations and the potential conflicts between environment and commerce.